 Along with solar equipment manufacturing, Canadian Solar is also involved in battery-based energy storage products with a 9GWh projects pipeline.
 Industrial and government projects make up most of the company’s revenue.
 Canadian Solar is a highly efficient company with near zero-bad debt on credit sales, low inventory, and negative cash conversion.
 The company also enjoys a competitive advantage as it operates one of the largest direct sales channels in the solar sector, leading to higher margins.

 The group mainly focuses on building power assets at strategic locations at economically favourable times.
-Over time the group recycles assets by selling mature assets and using proceeds from the sale and new issues to expand their portfolio.
-Compared to others on this list, Brookfield Renewable offers investors a very diverse asset base in terms of geography and type of energy generation.
+Over time the group recycles assets by selling mature assets and using proceeds from the sale and new issues to expand its portfolio.
+Compared to others on this list, Brookfield Renewable offers investors a diverse asset base regarding geography and type of energy generation.

 SolarEdge is an Israel-based but US-domiciled producer of ancillary solar products.
 Their products include solar inverters, power optimizers, and power generation monitoring systems.
 SolarEdge has manufacturing facilities in Hungary and China.
 The company has a market cap of $12.7 billion and a P/E of 102.

-SolarEdge operates in a highly competitive market with competitors such as Enphase Energy, who have been chipping away at its market share in the US.
+SolarEdge operates in a highly competitive market with competitors such as Enphase Energy, who have been chipping away its market share in the US.
 However, SolarEdge derives little more than 2/3 of its revenue from international markets, mainly Europe, where it has achieved significant growth.
-This is because the political stance on renewable energy is very strong in the EU.
+This is because the EU’s political stance on renewable energy is very strong.

 Small-Cap Solar Penny Stocks in Canada

 Here are some small-cap Solar penny stocks that are high risk but potentially high rewards opportunities for investors –